realA10001986/Time-Circuits-Display/README.md

 - Then enter the hour and minutes.
 This works as described above.
 - The menu is left automatically after entering the minute.
 "SAVING" is displayed briefly.

 Under normal operation (ie outside of the menu), holding "1" enables the alarm, holding "2" disables it.
+When the alarm is set and enabled, the dot in the present time's minute field is lit.

 Note that the alarm is recurring, ie it rings every day at the programmed time, unless disabled.
 Also note, as mentioned, that the alarm is by default relative to your actual *present time*, not the time displayed (eg after a time travel).
 It can, however, be configured to be based on the time displayed, in the Config Portal.

-If the alarm is set and enabled, the dot in the present time's minute field is lit.

 #### How to select the Time-rotation Interval: